mendix/docs/content/howto/integration/importing-excel-documents.md

 ## 1 Introduction

-Adding large amounts of data to your application, for example reference data or data from an external application, can be very time consuming.
-In order to save time and effort, this process can be automated by using the 'Excel Importer' module.
-In this How-to you will setup import templates, and import data into your application by using the 'Excel Importer'.
+Adding large amounts of data to your application (for example, reference data or data from an external application) can be very time-consuming.
+In order to save time and effort, this process can be automated using the [Excel Importer](https://appstore.home.mendix.com/link/app/72/) from the Mendix App Store.
+In this how-to, you will set up import templates and import data into your app using this module.

 ## 2 Prerequisites